-Phone Link has an Apps feature, which allows you to share screen of your Android app to the desktop.
-The Apps feature is available only on select Samsung, HONOR, OPPO, ASUS, vivo, and Xiaomi devices, and my S1 FE is among those.
+Microsoft’s Phone Link has always supported streaming or screen sharing Android apps to the desktop.
+This feature is called “Apps.”
+Microsoft Phone Link’s Apps feature is available only on select Samsung, HONOR, OPPO, ASUS, VIVO, and Xiaomi devices, and my Galaxy S1 FE is among those.

 I previously used a workaround method to maximize the app screen.
 To do that, I would rotate the phone screen after opening the app and then use the “Open Phone screen” option.